hlucey/third-party/cis3-broker.md

 ### Required {{site.data.keyword.Bluemix_notm}} extension endpoints

 The OSB specification doesn't* support a disabled instance state, but not yet deleted instance state.
-In order for {{site.data.keyword.Bluemix_notm}} to support customers that might experience a billing lapse or other situations that result in an account suspension (but not yet cancellation), {{site.data.keyword.Bluemix_notm}} defined the extended API endpoints that allow service instances to be disabled and re-enabled.
+In order for {{site.data.keyword.Bluemix_notm}} to support customers that might experience a billing lapse or other situations that result in an account suspension (but not yet cancellation), {{site.data.keyword.Bluemix_notm}} defined the extended API endpoints that allow service instances to be disabled and reenabled.
 The following endpoint extensions are **required**:

 <dl>
   <dt>enable and disable instances (GET)</dt>